California Man Injured in Benton County Crash - NewsBreak

 California Man Injured in Benton County Crash

 A California man was injured in a one-vehicle accident that occurred Tuesday in Benton County.
-The Missouri State Highway Patrol reports that an eastbound 2006 GMC, driven by 38-year-old...ksisradio.com
+The Missouri State Highway Patrol reports that an eastbound 2006 GMC, driven by 38-year-old...kxkx.com

 A California man was injured in a one-vehicle accident that occurred Tuesday in Benton County.
-The Missouri State Highway Patrol reports that an eastbound 2006 GMC, driven by 38-year-old...ksisradio.com
+The Missouri State Highway Patrol reports that an eastbound 2006 GMC, driven by 38-year-old...kxkx.com

 Comments / 0